Who are the team?

 When she’s not working, Aimée loves exploring new places, cooking up a storm, and discovering new music, especially rappers who are women.
 If she was to star in any movie, it would probably be Moana; as she dreams of sailing round the world, living off coconuts and vibes.

 Matt Fleming (He/Him)

-“The coffee guy” Matt helps manage The Feel Good Bakery, making sure the carts are running smoothly and serving perfect coffees.
-Alongside this he also mentors in a local secondary school and leads one youth session every week.
+“The coffee guy” Matt manages The Feel Good Bakery, making sure the carts are running smoothly and serving perfect coffees.
 Matt loves Regenerates values and the opportunities he gets to be creative in his role.

 Alongside being a coffee geek with a Speciality Coffee Association certificate, Matt also loves tech, his prized possession being his hard drive.
 He’s also a massive F1 fan and in his spare time likes to play tennis and practice his diabolo skills, which he has proclaimed himself “insanely good at”.

 Owner of Regenerate’s resident dog Milo, Bella’s main role is managing the team of young people employed at The Feel Good Bakery.
 This involves working with them and helping them to identify and work on any goals or challenges they have.
 Bella is also a lead youth worker for Regenerate and loves that she gets to have lots of fun running projects at our youth clubs.
 She also loves seeing The Feel Good Bakery team progress and grow, and the coffee is also a bonus!

 Bella also instructs group exercise classes as a side hustle, and then refuels on lots of chocolate.
 If she was Prime Minister, her first order of business would be to make cinnamon illegal, as she believes it is the centre of all evil.